 DC-ICE skaters practice speedskating at Fort Dupont Ice Arena (FDIA) and on inline skates at the Anacostia Skating Pavilion in Washington, DC's Ward 7.
 Skaters interested in racing represent DC-ICE at local, regional and national short-track speed skating and inline speedskating competitions.
 Recreational & Fitness skaters practice regularly at local outdoor ice rinks and on local trails throughout the city.

-Managed by Nathaniel Mills (Coach Nat), a three-time Olympic speed skater, and coached by DC native Suliman Abdullah (USS Level 1), the DC-ICE Skating Club is rooted in the universal principles of Olympism: Joy in Effort, Respect, Fair Play, Friendship, Unity.
+Managed by Nathaniel Mills (Coach Nat), a three-time Olympic speed skater, and coached by DC native Suliman Abdullah (USS Level 1), the DC-ICE Skating Club is rooted in the universal principles of Olympism: Joy in Effort, Perseverance, Fair Play, Respect, and Unity.

-Honorary DC-ICE Members include: Shani Davis, the pioneering Olympic Champion who inspired the club's creation; Maame Biney, the 2018 Olympian who got her competitive start at DC-ICE's annual DC Open Meet; and U.S. Speedskating Team rookie Conor McDermott-Mostowy, a 2022 Olympic Hopeful.
+Honorary DC-ICE Members include: Shani Davis, the pioneering Olympic Champion who inspired the club's creation; Maame Biney, the 2018 Olympian who got her competitive start at DC-ICE's annual DC Open Meet; and U.S. Speedskating Team member Conor McDermott-Mostowy, a 2022 Olympic Hopeful.